hftsoi/symbolfit/README.md

 The documentation can be found [here](https://symbolfit.readthedocs.io) for more information and demonstrations.

 ## Citation
-If you find this useful in your research, please consider citing SymbolFit:
+If you find this useful in your research, please consider citing both SymbolFit PySR:
 ```
 @article{Tsoi:2024pbn,
     author = "Tsoi, Ho Fung and Rankin, Dylan and Caillol, Cecile and Cranmer, Miles and Dasu, Sridhara and Duarte, Javier and Harris, Philip and Lipeles, Elliot and Loncar, Vladimir",